 The Leica M10 (Typ 3656) and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were revealed to the public in January 2017.
-The M10 is a fixed lens compact, while the GX800 is a rangefinder-style mirrorless.
+The M10 is a rangefinder-focusing mirrorless, while the GX800 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M10) and a Four Thirds (GX800) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Panasonic provides 15.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M10 (Typ 3656) and the Panasonic Lumix DMC-GX800?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Leica M10 and the Panasonic GX800 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 The M10 can be obtained in two different colors (black, silver), while the GX800 is available in three color-versions (black, silver, red).